wemake-services/wemake-vue-template/template/docs/template/styles.md

 Things to keep in mind:

-- you don't have to specify file extension or leading `_`, this will be considered as a linting error
+- you don't have to specify a file extension or leading `_`, this will be considered as a linting error

-- do not import modules that produces `css` output, it will pollute your stylesheets with multiple declarations
+- do not import modules that produce `css` output, it will pollute your stylesheets with multiple declarations

 - do not import external `css` libraries, use `nuxt.config.js` for that